PoisotLab/ms_network_prediction/manuscript.md

 ### How do we predict how species that have never co-occurred will interact?

-The probability of the realization of an ecological interaction depend on co-occurrence in space and time, abundance and traits matching [@Poisot2015SpeWhy; @Pichler2020MacLea].
+The probability of the realization of an ecological interaction depends on co-occurrence in space and time, abundance, and traits matching [@Poisot2015SpeWhy; @Pichler2020MacLea].
 Given two species that co-occur, a neutral approach to probabilistic interactions would be based on abundances and trait matching would have no effect [@Canard2012EmeStr].
 However, some proxies can be used to make more accurate predictions of potential ecological interactions.
-For instance, functional traits are good such proxies because they are highly selected by ecological interactions and determine forbidden links (such as the mechanical impossibility of a bird to consume seeds larger than its beak).
+Functional traits, for instance, are a good candidate as they are highly selected for by ecological interactions and determine forbidden links (such as the mechanical impossibility of a bird to consume seeds larger than its beak).
 The fact that functional traits suffer some kind of selective pressure and because niches tend to be conserved throughout a phylogenetic tree,